brainpy/BrainPy/README.md

 ![Speed Comparison](docs/_static/speed.png)

 `BrainPy` is a backend-independent neural simulator.
 Users can define models with any backend they prefer.
-Intrinsically, BrainPy supports the array/tensor-oriented backends such like [NumPy](https://numpy.org/), [PyTorch](https://pytorch.org/), and [TensorFlow](https://www.tensorflow.org/), it also supports the JIT compilers such as [Numba](https://numba.pydata.org/) on CPU or CUDA devices.
+Intrinsically, BrainPy supports the array/tensor-oriented backends such like [NumPy](https://numpy.org/) and [PyTorch](https://pytorch.org/), it also supports the JIT compilers such as [Numba](https://numba.pydata.org/) and [JAX](https://jax.readthedocs.io/) on CPU or GPU devices.
 Extending BrainPy to support other backend frameworks you prefer is very easy.
 The details please see documents coming soon.